gstanden/orabuntu-lxc/README.md

 Oracle Enterprise Edition Software on Ubuntu Linux using LXC Containers.
 This software runs Oracle Enteprise Edition RAC database on Ubuntu 15.04 or 15.10 64-bit Desktop Edition using Oracle Enteprise Linux 6.5 LXC Containers.
 Additional instructions for an install of Oracle 12c (12.1.0.2.0) RAC ASM Flex Cluster using GNS are provided at the 'nandydandyoracle' website ( https://sites.google.com/site/nandydandyoracle ).

 One can think of orabuntu-lxc as a sort of Oracle Enterprise Linux 'emulation layer' for Ubuntu Linux, although it is much more than just that.
+Orabuntu-lxc is an automation layer for LXC that will create 10's or 100's of oracle-ready LXC containers (i.e. 'servers') of any OEL5, OEL6, or OEL7 version in just minutes, fully networked and ready for Oracle Enterprise software install.
+Just add a downloaded Oracle install media, mix, and voila!
+Oracle Enterprise is built!

 ======================
 Why Linux Containers ?